juntinyeh/aws-wafr-objective-helper/DEV-HOW-TO.md

 var OH_ENABLE_FOLLOWUP_HELPER = false;
 var OH_ENABLE_CONFORMANCE_HELPER = false;

+**Module logic**
+ - There are 3 mandatory methods you should have in each module
+ - init: whatever you need to preload
+ - reload: it can helps to reload/refresh the content inside your div
+ - Append_Div: you will return the Div which contains all the element/content you want to show

+**I need workload information in this review**
+ - Check with Helper-Libs

+**General Frontend Tips**
+ - Create Div and use className = awsui-util-container-header
+ - Create Button and use className = awsui-button awsui-button-variant-primary

-**Context-Helper for New Language support**
+*For Context Helper Modification/Customization* **Context-Helper for New Language support**
 ***Branch Naming Convention***
  - Please branch out from master anytime you want